-When things are going cheesy in bed, it becomes really important that both partners come out satisfied after a sexual session.
+When things are getting spicy in bed, it becomes essential that both partners come out satisfied after a sexual session.
 However, this may not be the case if a man does not feel the sensations on his penis.
-A decrease in penile sensitivity, also known as a “numb penis” can deteriorate your sex life.
-A person wouldn’t even feel the slightest touch on his penis and he wouldn’t be able to enjoy having intercourse with his partner.
+A decrease in penile sensitivity, also known as a “numb penis,” can deteriorate your sex life.
+A person wouldn’t even feel the slightest touch on his penis, and he wouldn’t be able to enjoy having intercourse with his partner.

 What is Penis Numbness?